 Other activities in NWI on the South Shore: visiting one of the lakefront casinos, exploring the Indiana Dunes National Lakeshore and Indiana Dunes State Park, or seeing the “A Christmas Story” Comes Home exhibit around the holidays.

 Special thanks to my hosts at the South Shore CVA for their hospitality and for showing me a great time.
-Note: Some links may be affiliate links, which means Travel Addicts may earn a few pennies if you buy something – all at no additional cost to you.

 And because you can have never have enough photos: